koropatva/xm-ms-config-repository/README.md

 # xm-ms-config-repository
-Demo XM^online repository for the xm-ms-config
+Demo Configuration Repository for the xm-ms-config